open-horizon/examples/edge/msghub/watson_speech2text/README.md

-# Horizon IBM Watson Speech to Text to IBM Event Streams Service
+# Horizon IBM Watson Speech to Text to IBM Event Streams Service for Raspberry Pi

 For details about using this service, see [watsons2text.md](watsons2text.md).